qu0b/Conviction/README.md

 #### For Mac
 Follow the instructions to [install docker for mac](https://docs.docker.com/docker-for-mac/install/), a direct download link can be found [here](https://download.docker.com/mac/edge/Docker.dmg) otherwise a registration is required.

-#### Running the containers
 After you have successfully installed docker and can run `$ docker version`, `$ docker-machine version` and `$ docker-compose version` we can launch the containers.
 The launch configuration can be found in the `docker-compose.yml` file.
 The containers can be launched with the command `$ docker-compose up -d` and can be shutdown with `$ docker-compose down`.
 To inspect the running containers it is possible to run `$ docker ps -a`.

-To test if the containers are running and that the ports are exposed as expected run connect to the shell of the server `$ docker exec -it conviction_server_1 /bin/bash` and run:
+To test if the containers are running and that the ports are exposed as expected connect to the server shell `$ docker exec -it conviction_server_1 /bin/bash` and run:

 * Test IPFS: `$ curl "http://ipfs:5001/api/v0/version"`
 * Test Parity: `$ curl -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_accounts","params":[],"id":1}' http://parity:8545`